-Division 1 Rules applying to the granting or amending of water supply work approvals for water supply works
+Division 1 Rules applying to water supply works

-The rules in this Division apply to water supply work approvals for water supply works authorised to take water from the water source.
+The rules in this Division apply to water supply work approvals for water supply works that may be used to take water from these water sources.

-46 Granting or amending water supply work approvals
+50 Granting water supply work approvals

-- (1) (Repealed) - (2) Subject to subclause (3), a water supply work approval must not be granted or amended to authorise a water supply work which, in the Minister's opinion, is being used or is proposed to be used to take or divert water to or from: - (a) a lagoon listed in Schedule 3, or - (b) Thegoa Lagoon. - (3) Subclause (2) does not apply to the granting or amendment of a water supply work approval for a replacement water supply work used or proposed to be used to take or divert water from a lagoon listed in Schedule 3 or Thegoa Lagoon.
-For the purposes of this subclause, a replacement water supply work means a water supply work that replaces an existing water supply work constructed and used for the purpose of taking or diverting water from a lagoon listed in Schedule 3 or Thegoa Lagoon, where: - (a) the existing water supply work is authorised by a water supply work approval under the Act, and - (b) the replacement water supply work is to be constructed to extract water from the same location as the existing water supply work.
+- (1) (Repealed) - (2) Subject to subclause (3), a water supply work approval must not be granted or amended for a water supply work, which in the Minister's opinion, is capable of taking water from between the bed and banks of the Paroo River and its tributaries in the Paroo River Water Source. - (3) Subclause (2) does not apply to the grant or amendment of a water supply work approval for a replacement water supply work capable of taking water from between the bed and banks of the Paroo River and its tributaries in the Paroo River Water Source.
+For the purpose of this subclause, a replacement water supply work means a water supply work that replaces an existing water supply work constructed and used for the purpose of taking water from between the bed and banks of the Paroo River and its tributaries in the Paroo River Water Source where: - (a) the existing water supply work is authorised by a water supply work approval under the Act, and - (b) the replacement water supply work is to be constructed to extract water from the same location as the existing water supply work.